 Oozes don’t have goals either; they’re sub-beasts that aren’t even interested in territory, just food.
 Most plants are the same, although there are a small number of monsters categorized as plants that possess above-animal intelligence.
 (Myconids are one of these, although in my opinion, they’re wrongly categorized.)
 Even an intelligent plant, however, is unlikely to possess any goal beyond survival, self-propagation and protection of its environment; it simply develops more sophisticated means of pursuing these goals, ones that involve understanding other creatures, anticipating causation and planning for the future.
 Cursed plants, like blights, have a wee dram of undead-ish compulsion in their mentalities.

 That leaves elementals, which—strangely—I find the hardest type to sum up.
 They’re not full-on alien, like aberrations; simple, like beasts and monstrosities; mechanistic, like constructs; or defined by their social structures, like humanoids.
 What they are, I think, is humorous, in the archaic sense: defined by temperaments associated with their elements.
+(ETA: The word “temperamental” fits just as well, and I’m not sure why it didn’t come to my mind when I first wrote this.)
 The classical humors don’t work especially well for this purpose, though.
 It’s easy to imagine elemental beings of fire as choleric, i.e., bad-tempered and irritable, and their goals as primarily involving destroying things out of anger.
 But phlegmatic water elementals, melancholy earth elementals and sanguine air elementals fit poorly in adventure narratives and feel off-base, somehow.
 The Chinese wŭ xíng elements fit better—elemental beings of fire being angry and volatile, those of water being aimless and impulsive, those of earth being stolid and hidebound—but air isn’t a wŭ xíng element.

 In both literal and figurative senses, elementals are forces of nature, difficult for ordinary mortals to redirect once they get going.
 There has to be a sense of out-of-controlness about them, even—perhaps especially—the intelligent ones, like genies.
 I think we all share a pretty good sense of what elemental beings of fire are all about (“Was tun, wenn’s brennt?
 Brennen lassen!”), but what about the rest?
 Elemental beings of earth—at least metaphorically, if not literally—want to solidify, to suffocate, to entomb.
 Elemental beings of water are the flood, the tsunami—inexorable forces carrying away anything and anyone that’s not tightly secured, whether it be a seaside village or people’s common sense.
 Elemental beings of air are entropic—they want to scatter what’s ordered, create disarray, rearrange everything than rearrange it again, the opposite of their earthy complements, which seek to hold everything in place.
 In this respect, they’re a bit like fey, except that fey can be reasoned with, if you know the rules of their anti-logic, while elementals can’t.